brunokoga/Montevideo/advancedRaceGuide_dir/featuredRaces/tengus.md

 **Carrion Sense** : Many tengus have a natural ability to sniff out carrion.
 While their sense of smell isn't as keen as that of other species, it is particularly attuned to the scent of injuries or death.
 Tengus with this racial trait have a limited scent ability, which only functions for corpses and badly wounded creatures (50% or fewer hit points).
 This racial trait replaces gifted linguist.

 **Claw Attack** : Tengus with this racial trait have learned to use their claws as natural weapons.
-They gain two claw attacks as primary natural attacks that deal 1d3 points of damage, and are treated as having the [Improved Unarmed Strike](feats#_improved-unarmed-strike feat for the purpose of qualifying for other feats.
+They gain two claw attacks as primary natural attacks that deal 1d3 points of damage, and are treated as having the [Improved Unarmed Strike](feats#_improved-unarmed-strike) feat for the purpose of qualifying for other feats.
 This racial trait replaces swordtrained.

 **Exotic Weapon Training** : Instead of swords, some tengus are trained in exotic weaponry.
 Such tengus choose a number of eastern weapons equal to 3 + their Intelligence bonus, and gain proficiency with these weapons.
 This racial trait replaces swordtrained.

 **Glide** : Some tengus can use their feathered arms and legs to glide.
-Tengus with this racial trait can make a DC 15 [Fly](skill_dir/fly#_fly check to fall safely from any height without taking falling damage, as if using _ [feather fall](spell_dir/featherFall#_feather-fall_.
-When falling safely, a tengu may make an additional DC 15 [Fly](skill_dir/fly#_fly check to glide, moving 5 feet laterally for every 20 feet he falls.
+Tengus with this racial trait can make a DC 15 [Fly](skill_dir/fly#_fly) check to fall safely from any height without taking falling damage, as if using _ [feather fall](spells/featherFall#_feather-fall)_.
+When falling safely, a tengu may make an additional DC 15 [Fly](skill_dir/fly#_fly) check to glide, moving 5 feet laterally for every 20 feet he falls.
 This racial trait replaces gifted linguist.

 # Favored Class Options